jasonmayes/headless-chrome-nvidia-t4-gpu-support/README.md

 !node headless-chrome-nvidia-t4-gpu-support/examples/puppeteer/jPuppet.js chrome://gpu
 ```

 Note you could run your own code instead here - my jRunner.js / jPuppet.js code are simply starting points to show the basics of how to interface with headless Chrome correctly with GPU support.
-Also if you want to do this entirely command line without any Node.js script you could instead call:
+Also if you want to do this entirely command line without any Node.js script you could instead call the below (but note that chrome://gpu page is disabled when using google-chrome-stable so use a website like browserleaks to test WebGPU support):

 ```
-!google-chrome-stable --no-sandbox --headless=new --use-angle=vulkan --enable-features=Vulkan --disable-vulkan-surface --enable-unsafe-webgpu --no-first-run --no-default-browser-check --disable-features=Translate --ash-no-nudges --disable-search-engine-choice-screen --window-size=1280,720 --print-to-pdf=/home/gpu.pdf chrome://gpu
+!google-chrome-stable --no-sandbox --headless=new --use-angle=vulkan --enable-features=Vulkan --disable-vulkan-surface --enable-unsafe-webgpu --no-first-run --no-default-browser-check --disable-features=Translate --ash-no-nudges --disable-search-engine-choice-screen --window-size=1280,720 --print-to-pdf=/home/gpu.pdf https://browserleaks.com/webgpu
 ```

 In the example above I stored the resulting pdf capture in /home/gpu.pdf.
 If you want to view that file you can expand the left hand folder panel, navigate to home folder, and then click on the 3 dots next to the pdf file shown and download to your local machine to view to confirm the output is working as expected.